UlisesChustek/SimpleFrontalFaceDetection/README.md

 This project is a simple implementation of a frontal face detection algorithm using a haar cascade classifier.

-This guide explains how to use a simple face detection algorithm to detect faces in images.
+This guide explains how to use a simple face detection algorithm to detect frontal faces in your camera.

 1. Clone the repository on your folder.